JaneliaSciComp/multifish/docs/platforms/Local.md

 ---
 layout: default
 parent: Platforms
+name: Local Workstation
 nav_order: 1
 ---

-# Local
+# Local Workstation

-The pipeline should run on any Linux-based system using Singularity.
-You should also be able to run it on Mac/Windows systems using Docker, but this has not been fully tested.
+The pipeline runs on any Linux-based system using Singularity.
+Before running the pipeline, [follow the quick start instructions](../QuickStart.html) to make sure you have all of the prerequisites installed.

 To run the pipeline locally you can use the default **standard** profile: